brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 1/1 Thessalonians 1 5 bht.md

 # 1 Thessalonians 1:5 Commentary Help Text

 ## BHT:
-The power and confidence with which the Thessalonians received and delivered the message of the gospel was a sign of God's grace and their election.
-The preaching was not just eloquent words, but had a powerful effect on their hearts and lives, leading them to turn away from sin and embrace the truth wholeheartedly.
-It was the Holy Spirit working through the preaching that brought about this conviction and assurance, enabling them to fully believe in the love of God and their chosen status.
+The power and confidence in the preachers' message served as proof that God had chosen and loved the Thessalonians.
+This divine power produced faith, love, and hope, affirming their status as elect of God.
+The preachers' firm conviction in the truth of the gospel, combined with the Holy Spirit's testimony, left no doubt about their divine calling.
+The gospel preached to them was not a mere display of eloquence, but a message that penetrated their hearts and brought about full assurance through the Spirit's work.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "Both these were signs of God’s grace to them—tokens of their election vouchsafed by Him."
+1. "The quality [of the preachers] was evinced, in the power and confidence with which they delivered their message."
-2. "The quality was evinced, in the power and confidence with which they delivered their message."
+2. "The proof given by the manner of their preaching."
-3. "You know what God enabled us to be,—how mighty in preaching the word,—for your sakes—thereby proving that He loved you, and had chosen you for His own."
+3. "You know what God enabled us to be, how mighty in preaching the word, for your sakes— thereby proving that He loved you, and had chosen you for His own."

 ### Jamieson-Fausset-Brown:
-1. "God's having made our preaching among you to be attended with such 'power,' is the proof that you are 'elect of God'."
+1. "God's having made our preaching among you to be attended with such 'power' is the proof that you are 'elect of God.'"
 2. "As 'power' produces faith; so 'the Holy Ghost,' love; and 'much assurance,' hope."
-3. "You know what God enabled us to be... how mighty in preaching the word... for your sakes... thereby proving that He had chosen you for His own."
+3. "The purpose herein indicated is not so much that of the apostles, as that of God.
+'You know what God enabled us to be...how mighty in preaching the word...for your sakes...thereby proving that He had chosen you for His own.'"

 ### Albert Barnes:
-1. "It produced a powerful effect on the heart and life.
-It was not a mere empty sound that produced no other effect than to entertain or amuse."
+1. "It was not a mere empty sound that produced no other effect than to entertain or amuse; compare Ezekiel 33:32."
-2. "There was great power manifested in the gospel in its leading them to break off from their sins, to abandon their idols, and to give their hearts to God."
+2. "There was the firmest conviction of its truth, and they embraced it 'heart and soul;' compare Colossians 2:2; Hebrews 6:11."
-3. "There was the firmest conviction of its truth, and they embraced it 'heart and soul.'"
+3. "The holy life of a preacher goes far to confirm the truth of the religion which he preaches, and is among the most efficacious means of inducing them to embrace the gospel."

 ### Marvin Vincent:
-1. "The gospel did not appeal to them as mere eloquent and learned discourse."
+1. "For similar usage see 1 Corinthians 1:26."
-2. "Power of spiritual persuasion and conviction : not power as displayed in miracles, at least not principally, although miraculous demonstrations may be included."
+2. "The gospel did not appeal to them as mere eloquent and learned discourse."
 3. "Assured persuasion of the preacher that the message was divine."

 ### John Calvin:
-1. "Paul...has it as his aim, that the Thessalonians...may entertain no doubt that they were elected by God."
+1. "Paul, as I have said before, has it as his aim, that the Thessalonians, influenced by the same considerations, may entertain no doubt that they were elected by God."
-2. "For it had been the design of God, in honoring Paul's ministry, that he might manifest to them their adoption."
+2. "For it had been the design of God, in honoring Paul’s ministry, that he might manifest to them their adoption."
-3. "He (Paul) was such for their sake, by which he means that all this had been given them, in order that they might be fully persuaded that they were loved by God, and that their election was beyond all controversy."
+3. "He means that all this had been given them, in order that they might be fully persuaded that they were loved by God, and that their election was beyond all controversy."

 ### Archibald T. Robertson:
-1. "Paul had a definite, clear-cut message of grace that he preached everywhere including Thessalonica."
+1. "In its origin Paul's gospel is of God, in its substance it is Christ's, and Paul is only the bearer of it."
-2. "In both instances it is the subjective genitive."
+2. "Paul and his associates have been entrusted with this gospel and preach it."
-3. "The word πληροφορια is not found in ancient Greek or the LXX.
-It appears once in Clement of Rome and one broken papyrus example.
-For the verb πληροφορεω see on Luke 1:1.
-The substantive in the N.T. only here and Colossians 2:2; Hebrews 6:11; Hebrews 10:22.
-It means the full confidence which comes from the Holy Spirit."
+3. "The full confidence which comes from the Holy Spirit."

 ### John Gill:
-1. "But the preaching of the Gospel was accompanied with the powerful efficacy of the grace of God, working by it upon them; so that it became the power of God unto salvation to them; it came to them in the demonstration of the Spirit of God, and of power."
+1. "For our Gospel came not unto you... but in power."
-2. "The Gospel was not only preached under the influence, and by the assistance of the Holy Spirit, and attended with his extraordinary gifts for the confirmation of it, which it might be, and be no proof of the election of these persons to eternal life; but it came by the power of the Holy Spirit to their souls, working and implanting his graces in them."
+2. "It came to them not in word only...but in power."
-3. "The Gospel preached to them was blessed to produce in them much assurance, or a large assurance, if not a full one, of the grace of faith in Christ, and of hope of eternal life by him, and of understanding of the doctrines of the Gospel, and of interest in the blessings of grace held forth in them; and this being a fruit, was an evidence of electing grace."
+3. "But the preaching of the Gospel was accompanied with the powerful efficacy of the grace of God...from whence it clearly appeared that they were the chosen of God, and precious."

 ### John Wesley:
 1. "With power — Piercing the very heart with a sense of sin and deeply convincing you of your want of a Saviour from guilt, misery, and eternal ruin."